migduroli/datasciencecoursera/Course 2/README.md

 ## Week 1:  Getting Started and R Nuts and Bolts

-This week is where the very basics of the language is presented.
-In the folder Week 1 one can finds the *.R files coded while reading the notes to get the hands on:
+This week is where the very basics of the language are presented.
+In the folder Week 1 one finds the *.R files coded while reading the notes to get the hands on:

 * R-language history and Introduction to the console evaluation
 * Data Types: objects, vectors, lists, matrices, factors, missing values (NA and NaN), data frames